Keck-DataReductionPipelines/KPF-Pipeline/docs/source/intro/install_develop.rst

 The ``master`` branch is considered the most stable (i.e less likely to run into a bug), but it may not be the most up-to-date.
-As the pipeline is developed, you may want to install the pipeline from ``develop`` branch or some feature branch intead.
+As the pipeline is developed, you may want to install the pipeline from ``develop`` branch or some feature branch instead.

 As before, clone the repository and navigate into it::